First Glance: UW’s first opponent, Utah State, is the hottest team in the NCAA tournament

 The Aggies are No. 29 in the NET ranking.
 They went 3-2 against Quadrant 1 opponents, 2-3 versus Quadrant 2 foes and 22-1 against everybody else.
 USU ranked 25th in the nonconference strength of schedule, but a weak Mountain West drops their conference strength of schedule to 101.

 Utah State averages 79.2 points, which ranks 42nd nationally.
-USU also averages 17.2 assists that ranks 10th in the country.
+USU also averages 17.2 assists, which ranks 10th in the country.

-Since 1998, USU is 1-9 in the NCAA tournament, which includes eight defeats in its first game.
-The Aggies’ last NCAA Tournament win came in 2001, when they stunned Ohio State 77-68 in overtime.
+Since 1998, USU is 1-9 in the NCAA tournament.
+The Aggies’ last NCAA tournament victory came in 2001, when they stunned Ohio State 77-68 in overtime.

 Smith on team’s attitude heading into NCAA tournament: “Our guys were pumped, they got the nets, they’ve earned all of that, but after this draw, our guys are like ‘Let’s go get these guys.’
 They’re enjoying it, but they’re already on to the next deal.
 That’s what winners do, and we’ve got a lot of winners in our program.”

 On importance of getting the No. 8 seed: “There’s just so much pride here.
-Utah State has been to, this is now 21 NCAA Tournaments.
+Utah State has been to, this is now 21 NCAA tournaments.
 Stew Morrill has been unbelievable.
 It means so much to be able to restore what we want to do.
 It’s a new era, being in the Mountain West, and getting back to what expectations are that way.
 This group of young men made history and they’ll always have that bond.
 We want to really connect our team and the program with the greats.

 Merrill on UW: “I know they ran through the Pac-12.
 They stumbled a little bit at the end of the season, but they’re a really good team.
 I was just told they play quite a bit of zone, so we’ll see what happens there.
 Most Washington teams can shoot it really well.
 Obviously, they’re a high-major school, so they’ll have lots of athletes, but we’re excited for it.”

 On his goal of winning an NCAA tournament game: “Yeah, it’s been 18 years.
 It was Ohio State that they beat.
 I don’t remember that.
-I was probably four or five.
+I was probably 4 or 5.
 I do remember all the losses throughout the next few years, and those were really good Utah State teams that for some reason or another couldn’t find a way to get over that hump.
 We’re hoping to be that team that can do that and make some noise for our program.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.